 Discussion

 We investigated associations between adversity (threat, material deprivation, and unpredictability) and WM capacity, a person’s ability to hold information available for later processing, as well as WM updating, a person’s ability to mentally replace old with new information.
 We distinguished between WM capacity and updating on a latent level using four different tasks, three of which are primarily construed as WM capacity tasks, and one that is primarily construed as a WM updating task.
 The WM capacity factor loaded on performance of all four tasks, in line with previous findings (Frischkorn et al., 2022; Gruszka & Nęcka, 2017; Oberauer, 2009; Wilhelm et al., 2013).
 An additional WM updating factor accounted for the portion of variance in the Updating Task that was not explained by WM capacity.
 We did not find any consistent associations between adversity and WM capacity nor updating in our preregistered analyses.
 On the one hand, none of the associations significantly differed from zero.
 On the other hand, none of the associations fell within the pre-specified region of practical equivalence to zero (i.e., a between-person difference in performance that is practically equivalent to zero).
-The conclusions from these confirmatory (preregistered) analyses differed in several respects from posthoc exploratory (non-preregistered) analyses focusing on associations between adversity and performance on the individual tasks.
-In these latter analyses, higher levels of exposure to neighborhood threat had small, significant negative associations with the Binding, Operation Span, and Rotation Span Tasks, which are all typically considered WM capacity tasks (Conway et al., 2005; Wilhelm et al., 2013).

 The confirmatory results were not consistent with hypotheses generated from a deficit framework.
 A large literature has documented negative associations between exposure to early-life adversity—especially deprivation—and WM capacity, which persists into adulthood (Farah et al., 2006; Goodman et al., 2019; Sheridan et al., 2022; Sheridan & McLaughlin, 2014; Young et al., 2018; but see Nweze et al., 2021).
 Similarly, studies with young adults have found that a higher frequency of recent as well as lifetime stressful major life events (i.e., negative events with a clear onset and offset, unlike chronic adversity) is also negatively associated with WM capacity (Klein & Boals, 2001; Shields et al., 2019; Shields & Slavich, 2017).
-Exploratory analyses suggested there may be small associations between adversity and WM capacity, but that our tests of these associations were underpowered.
-This would mean that associations between adversity exposure in adulthood and WM capacity are smaller than we expected based on the literature outlined above, and would require a larger sample size to reliably detect.

 The results were also not consistent with hypotheses generated from adaptation frameworks.
-Recently, a small set of studies documented intact and even enhanced WM updating performance in adolescents and adults who reported more exposure to childhood adversity (Young et al., 2018, 2022).
+Recently, a small set of studies documented intact and even higher WM updating performance in adolescents and adults who reported more exposure to childhood adversity (Young et al., 2018, 2022).
 These associations have been interpreted as reflecting developmental adaptations to adversity: in more threatening and unpredictable environments, it may be beneficial to be able to rapidly update the items held in WM (Ellis et al., 2017, 2022; Frankenhuis et al., 2020; Frankenhuis & Weerth, 2013).
 In contrast, we did not find consistent associations between adversity exposure and WM updating.
 These findings are inconclusive, as we also did not find evidence for practical equivalence in our preregistered analysis.
-However, additional exploratory analyses suggested that the association between adversity exposure in adulthood and WM updating was negligible.